 Shamini Dias, Ph.D.

-My work as a teacher-scholar focuses on integrating ideas from complexity science to explore imagination as a creative, adaptive capacity that is increasingly important for flourishing in constantly changing, diverse, and inter-connected contexts that define our world today, and especially in developing inclusive identities as teachers who strive for educational equity for all learners.
+My work as a teacher-scholar focuses on integrating ideas from complexity science, design thinking, play and the power of the arts, and learning motivation and development.
+At the core, I explore imagination as a creative, adaptive capacity.
+My research shows me that this is increasingly important for flourishing in constantly changing, diverse, and inter-connected contexts that define our world today.
+It is especially important in becoming inclusive leaders who strive for educational equity for all learners.

 I hope in engaging with the PFF program, you will become a true teacher-scholar seeking excellence holistically in both areas.
 Whether you are working toward a career in academia, in corporate, non-profit, or entrepreneurial settings, understanding how people learn and what engages others helps you become a leader of minds.

 Throughout my career as a teacher I have seen the importance of learning how to teach and coming to understand that teaching does not equal learning.
 From programs just asking me to "not do any permanent damage" to programs with extensive discussion of teaching and learning, I have seen the way the behind the scenes work affects the meaningful interactions between teachers and students.
 It is a pleasure to now work with a program completely devoted to inspiring and guiding the CGU students that will impact generations to come through their classrooms.